Artist and Professor, Department of Imaging Arts and Sciences, Musashino Art University

 Producer and Game Creator, Square Enix Co., Ltd.

-Born in 1966 in Kanagawa Prefecture, TOKITA began creating games using pixel art during the Nintendo Entertainment System (NES) era as a part-timer in theatrical activities.
+Born in Kanagawa Prefecture, 1966.
+TOKITA began creating games using pixel art during the Nintendo Entertainment System (NES) era as a part-timer in theatrical activities.
 He worked as a planner and director, and is currently engaged in production work.
-TOKITA’s important work includes Final Fantasy IV, Live A Live, Chrono Trigger, the Hanjuku eiyu (Hanjuku Hero) series, Parasite Eve, and Nanashi no game (Nameless Game).
-He is currently a producer in the Second Product Development Division, Division 6 of Square Enix Co., Ltd., and a director at Tokyo RPG Factory Co., Ltd. TOKITA is also involved in teaching the next generation as a member of the Human Resources Development Committee of the Computer Entertainment Supplier’s Association.
+TOKITA’s important work includes Final Fantasy IV, Live A Live, Chrono Trigger, the Hanjuku eiyu (Hanjuku Hero) series, Parasite Eve, and Nanashi no Geeme (Nameless Game).
+He is currently a producer in the Second Product Development Division, Division 6 of SQUARE ENIX CO., LTD., and a director at Tokyo RPG Factory Co., Ltd. TOKITA is also involved in teaching the next generation as a member of the Human Resources Development Committee of the Computer Entertainment Supplier’s Association.

 Professor, Institute of Urban Innovation Yokohama National University

 SUGAWA completed her Ph.D. in the Department of Film and Television Studies at the Graduate School of the University of Warwick in the UK.
 Her focus of study was animation, 2.5D theater and other elements of popular culture theory, as well as audience and fan research.
-She is the vice chair of the Japan Society for Animation Studies.
+She is the chair of the Japan Society for Animation Studies.
 Her research focuses on audiences and representations of young girls in television animation in terms of gender.
 Recently, she has been engaged in researching female fans in 2.5D culture.
-Author of Shojo to maho: Ga-ru hi-ro ha ikani juyo sareta no ka (Girls and Magic: How have girl heroes been accepted?)
-[NTT Publishing, 2013], she received the 2014 Japan Society for Animation Studies Award.
-Co-author of works such as Japanese Animation: East Asian Perspectives [University Press of Mississippi, 2013], Teaching Japanese Popular Culture [AAS, 2016], Shôjo Across Media [Palgrave Macmillan, 2019], and Women’s Manga in Asia and Beyond [Palgrave Macmillan, 2019].
-Co-editor of works such as Anime kenkyu nyumon: Oyohen (Introduction to Animation Studies: Practical Version) [Gendai Shokan, 2018] and Anime-shon bunka 55 no ki-wa-do (55 Keywords of Animation Culture) [Minerva Shobo, 2019].
+Author of Shojo to maho: Garu hiro wa ikani juyo saretanoka (Girls and Magic: How have girl heroes been accepted?)
+(NTT Publishing, 2013), she received the 2014 Japan Society for Animation Studies Award.
+Co-author of works such as Japanese Animation: East Asian Perspectives (co-authored) (University Press of Mississippi, 2013), Teaching Japanese Popular Culture (co-authored) (AAS, 2016), Shōjo Across Media (co-authored) (Palgrave Macmillan, 2019), and Women’s Manga in Asia and Beyond (co-authored) (Palgrave Macmillan, 2019).
+Co-editor of works such as Anime kenkyu nyumon: Oyohen (Introduction to Animation Studies: Practical Version) (Gendai Shokan, 2018) and Animeshon bunka 55 no kiwado (55 Keywords of Animation Culture) (Minerva Shobo, 2019).

 Manga Artist and Professor, Otemae University

-Born in 1954 in Akita City, KURATA studied under Tetsuya CHIBA after graduating from high school.
+Born in Akita City, 1954.
+KURATA studied under CHIBA Tetsuya after graduating from high school.
 After working as an assistant for five and a half years, he struck out on his own.
-He won the 4th Shogakukan New Face Comic Award and made his debut with the prize-winning Moeizuru.
-KURATA won the 44th Shogakukan Manga Award in 1999 for Aji Ichi Monme, which he’d begun drawing in 1984.
-His Aji Ichi Monme series is currently ongoing.
+He won the 4th Shogakukan New Face Comic Award and made his debut with the prize-winning Moeizuru… (Start Sprouting…).
+KURATA won the 44th Shogakukan Manga Award in 1999 for Aji ichi monme (A Pinch of Seasoning), which he’d begun drawing in 1984.
+His Aji ichi monme series is currently ongoing.
 KURATA began teaching at Otemae University in 2009.
 He presently holds workshops in Japan and throughout the world, including China, Korea, Taiwan, Malaysia, Paris, Seattle, Mongolia, and Ukraine.
 He is a member of Manga Japan, and a director of the Japan Cartoonists Association.
-He has served as a judge for the Ministry of Foreign Affairs Japan International Manga Award, the Japan Cartoonists Association Manga Award, the Gold Dragon Award in Guangzhou, China, the Malaysian New Face Comic Award, and more.
+He has served as a judge for the Ministry of Foreign Affairs Japan International Manga Award, the Japan Cartoonists Association Manga Award, the Golden Dragon Award in Guangzhou, China, the Malaysian New Face Comic Award, and more.